 Avoid publishing too much text.
-Usually, text is not so relevant.
-What matters is a great, high-quality picture.
+Usually, the text is not so relevant.
+What matters is a great, high-quality visual.

 Remember to place your logo on your image and include a clear call to action.

 First, people look at the image you publish.
 Next, they might read the text—or not.
 But the image is the most important element.
 The call to action is the second-most important element.
-What you want the user to do?
+What do you want the user to do?
 Do you want them to share it?
 To like it?
-Or to install your app?
+To install your app?

 Your post should be provocative, entertaining, or surprising.